BenLloydPearson/portfolia/README.md

 # Portfolia
 Portfolia is a WordPress theme for professionals to show off their education, projects, skills, and more.

 Please note: This is a very early version of this theme with minimal functionality.
-It is not meant to be used in production yet.
+It is not meant to be used in production.

 ## Installation
 1. Clone this into the wp-content/themes/ directory inside your WordPress installation.